anonymousaga/whsrobot2425/README.md

 # Robot Pico — Competition runner for Raspberry Pi Pico 2

-A compact MicroPython project to control a two-stepper robot (line-follow/dowel tasks) using a Raspberry Pi Pico.
+A compact MicroPython project to control a two-stepper robot (maze-solving) using a Raspberry Pi Pico.

 ## Summary